The following rates are effective as of January 1, 2022.

 - Please contact the District if you have or intend to use potable water for anything other than internal domestic use only.
 The BMID cross-connection specialist will assess each proposed non-traditional use on a case by case basis.
 Examples include the filling of stock watering troughs or swimming pools.
 There are several premise isolation techniques that are available to the customer.

 - In accordance with BMID Resolution 2001-11, “water service to any premises shall be contingent upon the customer providing cross connection control in a manner approved by BMID.”
-No cross connections shall be created, installed, used or maintained with the territory of BMID except in accordance with these regulations.
+No cross connections shall be created, installed, used or maintained within the territory of BMID except in accordance with these regulations.

 What Is A Cross Connection?